You’ll need to meet the entry criteria for your chosen pathway.

 Topics you will study include:

-- Studying texts such as The Lovely Bones by Alice Sebold and Shakespeare’s Othello
+• Studying texts such as The Lovely Bones by Alice Sebold and A Streetcar Named Desire by Tennessee Williams

 - Having short stories published in national anthologies via Young Writers

 - Participating in inspirational and valuable guest workshops and university lectures